MickeyKay/better-font-awesome-library/RELEASING.md

 unzip -l "$ARTIFACT_PATH"
 ```

-The two archives must be byte-identical.
+The two archives must have identical inventories and be byte-identical.
 Before publication, manually confirm the reviewed file count, the single exact versioned root directory, every required runtime file, all version surfaces, and the final SHA-256 checksum.
 Confirm tests, agent files, development dependencies, build sources, `node_modules`, and any excluded `vendor` directory are absent.

 ## Publish